neuroborus/nest-template/README.md

 # Nest Template

+# Project Description

+This project is a template for a NestJS application with implemented JWT authentication via an Ethereum wallet.
+The server generates a nonce that the client must sign to confirm ownership of the address.
+An authorized client must additionally send two headers:

+- `authorization` — with the `accessToken` received from the backend
+- `ethAddress` — with their Ethereum address

+The `refreshToken` is stored in an `httpOnly` cookie.

+In the [test folder](test), there is a Postman collection (a JSON file) for testing the authentication flow.
+The collection already includes scripts for automatically filling environment variables when receiving the tokens and handling cookies.
+For the first login, you only need to sign the nonce provided by the server.
+You can do it using [this script](https://github.com/neuroborus/message-signer-viem).

 ## Quickstart
 1. Create `.env` file and fill with the "REQUIRED" variables from `.env.xmpl`
 2. `npm ci`
+3. `npm run prisma:deploy` (The database should exist and be running)
 3. `npm run start`

 ## Suggested Project Layers